 The critical speed is that speed at which any rotor imbalance will produce a driving frequency equal to the resonant frequency of the rotating system (that is, the rotor and the centrifuge drive).
-At this speed, the rotor may produce large amplitude vibrations that can be felt in the centrifuge frame.
-Mass imbalance contributes to increased vibration intensity at the critical speed.
-Avoid operating the rotor at the critical speed, which is approximately 700 rpm in the OTD-B, OTD-Combi, ULTRA 80[®], Combi PLUS and ULTRA PRO[®] 80 Ultraspeed Centrifuges and 500 rpm in the RC-60/70/80 Ultraspeed Centrifuges.
+At this speed, the rotor may produce large amplitude vibrations which can be felt in the centrifuge frame.
+Mass imbalance will contribute to increased vibration intensity at the critical speed.
+Avoid operating the rotor at the critical speed, which is approximately 1200 rpm for the T-865 Rotor.
 Operation at the critical speed will have a detrimental effect on centrifuge component life.
+Observe the CAUTION on the Safety Information Page in the front of this manual.